 Learning Communities are self-organized, safe, and supportive spaces for faculty and academic staff to address complicated questions of curriculum and pedagogy.
-Michigan State University has supported these initiatives since 2004, and continues to do so through a funding program administered by Academic Advancement Network in collaboration with the Hub for Innovation in Learning and Technology.
+Michigan State University has supported these initiatives since 2004 and continues to do so through a funding program administered by the Academic Advancement Network in collaboration with the Hub for Innovation in Learning and Technology.

 Different Aims, Different Practices